Kansas: Only 1 of 3 states nationwide where medical marijuana is not legal

 A local CBD shop said it is prepared for a new business opportunity.

-“Ten years, I mean they’ve been talking about medical cannabis laws here in the state of Kansas, let’s get down to it,” said owner and franchiser Brett Harris.
+“Ten years, I mean they’ve been talking about medical cannabis laws here in the state of Kansas, let’s get down to it,” said Your CBD Stores owner and franchiser Brett Harris.

 “We have a separate group right now looking at medical cannabis.
 As a group, we are already there, we’ve been looking at this for nine months,” said Harris.